 COVID-19 December 2020 Federal Bill: Congress enacted another COVID-19 federal relief bill that provides an additional $5.9 billion to Illinois.
 This includes approximately $3.1 billion for K-12 schools and higher education, $850 million in Emergency Rental Assistance, $350 million in Child Care grants, $600 million in public health support for testing, tracing, and vaccine administration, and $1 billion in transportation assistance.
 Also, federal action extended the obligation deadline for state and local relief funding that was provided last spring to December 31, 2021.

 Federal Stimulus/Relief March 2021 Federal Bill: Congress enacted yet another COVID-19 federal relief bill in March 2021 entitled the "American Rescue Plan," which provides $1.9 trillion in economic and public health safety funds for programs such as for vaccine distribution and testing for health centers and their workforces as well as funding for hospitals and mental health treatment programs.
 Eligible Illinois citizens will receive continued supplemental unemployment insurance payments as well as direct payments.
-Elementary and high schools, higher education, Head Start Programs and childcare providers will also receive around $7.6 billion with another $13.2 billion earmarked to State and local governments to make up for budget shortfalls due to the pandemic, including $1.8 billion for Chicago.
-It is anticipated that all federal disbursements under the American Rescue Plan will go directly to the respective entities outside of state government, except for the $7.5 billion for state relief and the $2.6 billion for relief to non-entitlement units of local government.
+Elementary and high schools, higher education, Head Start Programs and childcare providers will also receive around $7.6 billion with another $13.7 billion earmarked to State and local governments to make up for budget shortfalls due to the pandemic, including $1.8 billion for Chicago.
+It is anticipated that all federal disbursements under the American Rescue Plan will go directly to the respective entities outside of state government, except for the $8.1 billion for state relief and the $2.6 billion for relief to non-entitlement units of local government.
 An additional $254 million is expected to come to the State from the Coronavirus Capital Projects Fund.

 For additional details, go to the Governor's Office of Management and Budget (GOMB) COVID-19 legislative monthly update at https://www2.illinois.gov/sites/budget.

 Note: The expenditures in the following report are obtained from vouchers submitted to the IOC for payment.
 If an agency fails to earmark a voucher with the COVID tags, it will not be picked up in the program.
 From time to time, you may see additions to previous days' totals if the IOC is notified of expenditures that were not marked and need to be included in the data.